 I was once asked to help a developer figure out where a test failure was coming from during a test run.
 When we looked at the test output coming from

-mocha we could see that the error was firing during a given error.
-When we looked closely at the callstack, it became clear that the error was coming from code totally unrelated to the test in question.
+mocha we could see that the error was firing during a specific test.
+But that was a red herring!
+When we looked closely at the callstack, it became clear that the error was coming from code totally unrelated to that test.

 Upon deeper investigation, we discovered that a previous test had claimed to be finished and successful while also having kicked off a set of async operations.
 The exceptions then thrown from that code were interpreted by

 mocha’s process-level handler as belonging to the actively-running test.
 Further investigation found mocking which also hadn’t been cleaned up, leaking into other tests.